-CMTA is proud to have overcome many unique design challenges, while meeting the high expectations of the University of Cincinnati, and their partner architecture firms.
-We were able to reduce energy needs while coordinating with designers to conceal the building’s MEP systems, and operate within the University’s traditional budget.
-By working closely with the construction management company, the design time was able to stay within the project budget without sacrificing user programming requirements.
+CMTA is proud to have overcome many unique design challenges while meeting the high expectations of the University of Cincinnati, working together with their partner architecture firms on this project.
+We were able to reduce energy needs while coordinating with designers to conceal the building’s MEP systems, operating within the University’s traditional budget.
+By working closely with the construction management company, time and budget constraints were met without sacrificing user programming requirements.

-We can’t wait to see the finished project!
-We know that this building will be a showpiece for the University of Cincinnati’s campus, and will be a truly impressive place to learn, teach and visit.
+We are proud of the finished project!
+This building is a showpiece for the University of Cincinnati’s campus, a truly impressive place to learn, teach and visit.

 We wanted this multi-departmental science building to be student friendly, utilitarian, energy efficient and a healthy environment for work and learning.
 We are proud of the final result and look forward to enhanced student learning in its innovative spaces.